fene20/memory-game/README.md

 Children like games with nice visual effects.
 - The colours red, green and yellow were tried out but were changed to red, green and orange as yellow was too bright.
 - The colour of less important items like the header, instructions and footer are more muted.
-- The colour of the the level and score numbers are highlighted in red.
+- The colour of the level and score numbers are highlighted in red.
 - The game sequence flashes on screen in red.
 The player sequence is highlighted in orange.
 - All boxes are green at the start and at the end of each game run.
-- The run game button is below the boxes so that a players finger (on the button) will not obsure the game.
+- The run game button is below the boxes so that a players finger (on the button) will not obscure the game.
 - The scores are above the boxes and will not be obscured by fingers pressing the button or the boxes.
-- The game was trialed with a game sequence with two seconds between each red box output.
-This ws too slow and was speeded up to 1 second between each box.
+- The game was trialled with a game sequence with two seconds between each red box output.
+This was too slow and was speeded up to 1 second between each box.
 - Each box that turns red in the game sequence stays on while the next box is changed to red.
-So at the end of the sequence all boxes thay were in the sequence stay red.
-This gives the player (a child) a better chance or remembering the sequence than if the boxes were flased to the screen.
+So at the end of the sequence all boxes that were in the sequence stay red.
+This gives the player (a child) a better chance or remembering the sequence than if the boxes were flashed to the screen.

 The game must not appear too educational for the player.
 - The boxes were not given letters, numbers or images with cats and dogs etc which may make the game look to much like something from school.